 Neglecting to change the water regularly can create a nasty environment for your plants and fish.
 When water is not changed for a long time, it becomes hard as it evaporates, leaving behind calcium ions.

-Maintenance of the Plant
+Ongoing Maintenance of the Plants

 - The plant needs regular trimming, as it can occupy the whole tank if not trimmed, and the yellow melting parts are not removed.
 This will prevent the tank from overcrowding, promote bushier growth, and reduce nutritional needs.